dogeystamp/pyinstantref/README.md

 > [!WARNING]
 > I no longer use nor maintain this tool.
-Consider referencing within instead of between documents, because intra-document links are better-supported.
+Consider referencing within instead of between documents, because intra-document links are better supported.

 # pyinstantref